salma-emara/aps105-book/textbook/chapters/chapter16-binary-search-trees/binary-search-trees-functions.md

 In summary, we can start from the root, and compare the value of the root with the value we are looking for.
 If the value of the root is smaller than the value we are looking for, we can search for the value in the right subtree.
 If the value of the root is larger than the value we are looking for, we can search for the value in the left subtree.
 If the value of the root is equal to the value we are looking for, we have found the node we are looking for.
 If we reach a `NULL` node, we can conclude that the value we are looking for is not found.

+### Iteratively

 Since we are only traversing one branch of the tree, we only need to keep track of one node at a time.
 Therefore, we can use a non-recursive function to search for a node with a given value.

 We can use the following function `search` to search for a node with a given value.
+The following function receives a pointer `tree` to the binary search tree data structure, and a value `value` to search for.
+The function returns a pointer to the node with the given value, or `NULL` if the value is not found.

 **Code**
 ```{code-block} c